gardener/documentation/hugo/content/050-tutorials/content/howto/dynamic-pvc/_index.md

 #### Deployment

-Once PVC is created, you can use it in your container via `volumes.persistentVolumeClaim.claimName`.
-In below example, pvc **postgresdb-pvc** is mounted as readable and writable, and in `volumeMounts` two different paths in container are mounted to two subfolders: "data" and "logs".
+Once a PVC is created, you can use it in your container via `volumes.persistentVolumeClaim.claimName`.
+In below example, pvc **postgresdb-pvc** is mounted as readable and writable, and in `volumeMounts` two paths in the container are mounted to subfolders in the volume.

 ```yaml
 apiVersion: "extensions/v1beta1"    # deployment